 So if you find yourself disregarding some of the following picks as qualifying as a boost in intelligence, know that they at least fit the formal criteria of intelligence as outlined above.

 1.)
 Steadily Develops Your Sense of Empathy

 First and foremost, fantasy helps readers to get a better grasp of their empathetic side.
-Empathy is a form of emotional intelligence, in that it aids people in relating to others to help see life through their subjective lens.
+Empathy is a form of emotional intelligence in that it aids people in relating to others to help see life through their subjective lens.

 This emotional intelligence comes in handy when trying to reach an accommodation between two conflicting sides.
 This is a hard skill to obtain since everyone’s views are inevitably skewed by their own perspectives and life experiences.
-To solve real world problems, empathy is a necessity.
+To solve real-world problems, empathy is a necessity.
 Otherwise, you’ll never be able to reach a resolution that is mutually beneficial for both sides.

 Fantasy builds up empathy by thrusting the reader into a variety of different characters.
 You’re with them on every step of their journey.
 You get a glimpse into their thoughts, feelings, motives, and interactions with other characters.

 There have been past studies to prove this, including an experiment conducted by Raymond A. Mar.
 Mar recorded empathy/social-acumen measures in relation to lifetime exposure to fiction versus non-fiction texts.
-After analysis of the data, the study indicated a positive relationship between repeated exposure to fictional texts and higher social ability scores (source).
+After analyzing the data, the study indicated a positive relationship between repeated exposure to fictional texts and higher social ability scores (source).

 2.)
 Trains You to Think Beyond the Surface Level

 In addition, fantasy teaches readers how to extend their thoughts beyond the superficial layer.
 Fantasy stories encourage readers to dig deeper and discover the answers to their questions below the surface.